-Small household appliances: vacuum cleaners, microwaves, toasters, mixers, blenders, kettles, heaters, irons, coffee machines, ironing boards and pedestal fans
+Small household appliances: vacuum cleaners, microwaves, toasters, heaters, coffee machines, ironing boards, pedestal fans

-Power tools – drills, circular saws, power boards, electric lawnmowers, electric trimmers, electric leaf blowers (no gas or petrol powered items, please)
+Power tools (no gas or petrol powered items, please)

 Batteries (no car batteries).

-Light bulbs and globes (including energy saving or fluorescent globes/tubes) Wrap these in newspaper and bring them in a bag or box so they don’t break.
+Light bulbs (including energy saving or fluorescent globes/tubes) Wrap these in newspaper and bring them in a bag or box.

 Soft plastics Including plastic packaging, films and wraps.

-Avoid loose items and bring soft plastics tied up in a plastic bag.
-A soft plastic is a plastic you can easily scrunch into a ball and it doesn’t bounce straight back.
+Bring them tied up in a plastic bag.
+A soft plastic can be easily scrunched into a ball.

 Paint (water and oil-based accepted) Ensure lids are on tight.